kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/05-accounts-auth-permissions/08-sending-email.md

 * You can even do templating in React using `MJML`
 * [MJML](https://mjml.io/)
 * We could use Pug to template with `juice` to inline the CSS
-* We will just use barebone email
+* We will just use a barebones email

-## Barebone template email
+## Barebones template email
 `mail.js`

 ```